zodern/minify-js-sourcemaps/caching-minifier/readme.md

 An easy way to make minifier plugins cache.
 Extends [caching-compiler](https://atmospherejs.com/meteor/caching-compiler) to add support for minifiers.

-The cache key is the file's input hash.
+The cache key is a hash of the file's content and source map.
 Uses both an in-memory and on disk cache.

 ### Example: